Yuexi-Li/Predictive-Analytics/P5-Time-Series-Forecasting/TimeSeriesForecasting/README.md

     - should have a ~0 mean
   - forecasting errors
   - Akaike information criteria (AIC)
+    - a measure of relative quality of a statistical model ; deals with tradeoff between the goodness of fit of the model and the complexity of the model

 comparing  forecast criteria:
  - holdout sample vs validation sample

+## Interpreting measure of error
+### Scale Dependent Errors
+Scale dependent errors, such as mean error (ME) mean percentage error (MPE), mean absolute error (MAE) and root mean squared error (RMSE), are based on a set scale, which for us is our time series, and cannot be used to make comparisons that are on a different scale.
+For example, we wouldn’t take these error values from a time series model of the sheep population in Scotland and compare it to corn production forecast in the United States.

+- **Mean Error (ME)** shows the average of the difference between actual and forecasted values.
+- **Mean Percentage Error (MPE)** shows the average of the percent difference between actual and forecasted values.
+Both the ME and MPE will help indicate whether the forecasts are biased to be disproportionately positive or negative.
+- **Root Mean Squared Error (RMSE)** represents the sample standard deviation of the differences between predicted values and observed values.
+These individual differences are called residuals when the calculations are performed over the data sample that was used for estimation, and are called prediction errors when computed out-of-sample.
+This is a great measurement to use when comparing models as it shows how many deviations from the mean the forecasted values fall.
+- **Mean Absolute Error (MAE)** takes the sum of the absolute difference from actual to forecast and averages them.
+It is less sensitive to the occasional very large error because it does not square the errors in the calculation.
+## Percentage Errors
+Percentage errors, like MAPE, are useful because they are scale independent, so they can be used to compare forecasts between different data series, unlike scale dependent errors.
+The disadvantage is that it cannot be used if the series has zero values.

+- **Mean Absolute Percentage Error (MAPE)** is also often useful for purposes of reporting, because it is expressed in generic percentage terms it will make sense even to someone who has no idea what constitutes a "big" error in terms of dollars spent or widgets sold.
+## Scale-Free Errors
+Scale-free errors were introduced more recently to offer a scale-independent measure that doesn't have many of the problems of other errors like percentage errors.

+- **Mean Absolute Scaled Error (MASE)** is another relative measure of error that is applicable only to time series data.
+It is defined as the mean absolute error of the model divided by the the mean absolute value of the first difference of the series.
+Thus, it measures the relative reduction in error compared to a naive model.
+Ideally its value will be significantly less than 1 but is relative to comparison across other models for the same series.
+Since this error measurement is relative and can be applied across models, it is accepted as one of the best metrics for error measurement.
+****

 ## Glossary
 Additive method: used when trend or seasonality is relatively constant over time